 - Bring donated food from restaurants and stores to soup kitchens, etc. to alleviate hunger

-- Show people how to observe nature and ask questions, acting as tour guides and docents at nature preserves, the zoo, or varied museums
+- Show people how to observe nature and ask questions by acting as tour guides and docents at nature preserves, the zoo, or varied museums

-- Deliver meals to people unable to leave their homes
+- Deliver meals to people who are unable to leave their homes

 - Drive vans to transport elderly and disabled persons to places they need to go

-- And much, much more to make a difference in the community
+- And many more to make a difference in the community

 Is one of your new year’s resolutions to get more involved, meet new people, or to help others in need?
 Then become a volunteer through RSVP!
 As an RSVP volunteer you will be matched with a rewarding opportunity that fits your skills, interests and schedule.
 There are so many ways to volunteer within one (or more) of our over 90 partner sites.
 RSVP volunteers serve in the Buffalo Public Schools, as tour guides at the Buffalo and Erie County Naval Park, serving up a hot meal at the Matt Urban Hope Center and so much more.